+The move to hybrid events has taken the live captioner out of the room in favour of AI captioning.
 Zoom and Teams offer automatic captioning, which often fails to pick up the very words that people miss.
 For example people’s names and place names.
 If the listener misses the word or words, it is likely the AI captioning will too.
 For example, in Australia, AI captioning has no idea of how to translate Aboriginal place names.

 8 Steps to a more inclusive event

 Sheri Byrne-Haber’s article, Eight steps to a more inclusive event goes through the different things you can do to make captioning really work.